The collection due process hearing law has provided taxpayers with another avenue for challenging their underlying tax liabilities.

 The U.S. Tax Court’s Limited Jurisdiction

 The U.S. Tax Court is in some ways, not a real court.
-It is part of the executive branch and not the judicial branch.
+It is tied to the executive branch as its judges are appointed by the President of the United States.
 This is important as the court can only hear those cases that Congress specifically authorized the court to hear.

 Congress specifically authorized the U.S. Tax Court to hear disputes involving CDP hearings.
 Since the law also allows the taxpayer to dispute the tax liability in CDP hearings, one would think that the U.S. Tax Court could hear challenges to any liability that was in dispute in the CDP hearing.